syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 }
 ```

-## Set specific timezone for events
+## Setting specific timezone to events

 You can create appointments at different time zones using the `StartTimeZone` and `EndTimeZone` properties.
 An appointment’s start time and end time are calculated based on the given time zone information for the start time and end time.
 You can set different time zones to the `StartTimeZone` and `EndTimeZone` properties.